rjf7q/bls-data-exploration/README.md

 This visualization reinforces the idea that the highest-paying jobs are often in high-demand, specialized fields like software development and financial management.
 These sectors require specific skill sets and leadership, which are highly compensated across different regions.

-## Distribution of High-Paid Individuals and Annual Mean Income by Education Level
+## (3) Distribution of High-Paid Individuals and Annual Mean Income by Education Level
+## What is the relationship between education level and the number of high-paid individuals?

 <img align="center" width="900" height="350" src='graphics_images/distr_educ_high_paid_barchart.png'>

+- Fig 3.1: Bar plot showing the number of high-paid individuals by education level.

 ### Key Insights: